Heart health facts to share with your employees this month.

 3. Embrace a Heart-Healthy Diet

 Fill your plates with fruits, vegetables, whole grains, and lean proteins.
 Limiting saturated fats, sodium, and added sugars can also help support heart health.
+Small changes, like adding vegetables to every meal, can make a big difference over time.

 4. Drink Plenty of Water

 Staying hydrated is crucial for overall health, including heart health.
 Choose water over sugary beverages to help maintain hydration and support heart function.
+Employers can make it easier by offering refill stations, reusable bottles, or gentle reminders during meetings.

 5. Get Outside

 Spending time outdoors can have numerous benefits for heart health, including reducing stress levels and increasing physical activity.
-Take outdoor breaks during the workday or participate in outdoor activities on weekends when possible.

 6. Manage Stress